 Application-aware processing is the Veeam technology based on Microsoft VSS.
 This option can be applied only to the Windows-based Azure VMs that support Microsoft VSS.
 For more information about Microsoft VSS, see Microsoft Docs.

 - Guest scripting.
-You can instruct Veeam Backup for Microsoft Azure to run custom scripts on the instance before and after the backup operation.
-For example, Veeam Backup for Microsoft Azure can execute a pre-snapshot script on the instance to quiesce these applications.
-This will allow Veeam Backup for Microsoft Azure to create a transactionally consistent snapshot while no write operations occur on the instance volumes.
+You can instruct Veeam Backup for Microsoft Azure to run custom scripts on the processed Azure VM before and after the backup operation.
+For example, Veeam Backup for Microsoft Azure can execute a pre-snapshot script on the VM to quiesce these applications.
+This will allow Veeam Backup for Microsoft Azure to create a transactionally consistent snapshot while no write operations occur on the virtual disks.
 After the snapshot is created, a post-snapshot script can start the applications again.

-When creating transactionally consistent backups, Veeam Backup for Microsoft Azure uses the Azure Service Bus service to stop and start applications running on the processed Azure VMs.
-To ensure proper communication of the backup appliance and the VM guest OSes, Windows-based Azure VMs must have the 443 network port opened.
+When creating transactionally consistent backups, Veeam Backup for Microsoft Azure uses the Azure Service Bus service to stop and start applications running on the processed Windows-based Azure VMs.
+To ensure proper communication of the backup appliance and the guest OSes, all Windows-based Azure VMs for which you plan to enable guest processing must have the 443 network port opened.

 To find the Service Bus namespace name, do the following:

 - Log in to the Microsoft Azure portal.

 - Select the Azure service where the backup appliance belongs.